Patrick Laird: Miami Dolphins

-Laird went undrafted in the 2019 NFL Draft, and signed with the Miami Dolphins as an undrafted free agent.
+Laird went undrafted in the 2019 NFL draft, and signed with the Miami Dolphins as an undrafted free agent.

 Laird gained the nickname "The Intern" after he was mistaken for being an intern during training camp.

 Laird scored his first career touchdown in a 37–31 upset over the Philadelphia Eagles in Week 13.
 Overall, Laird finished the 2019 season with 62 carries for 168 yards and one touchdown to go along with 23 receptions for 204 yards.

 On August 31, 2021, Laird was waived by the Dolphins and re-signed to the practice squad the next day.
 He was promoted to the active roster on October 30, 2021.
 He was placed on injured reserve on December 8, 2021.

 Tampa Bay Buccaneers

 On August 15, 2022, Laird signed with the Tampa Bay Buccaneers.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
+He was waived on August 30, 2022, and signed to the practice squad the next day.
 He signed a reserve/future contract on January 17, 2023.

+On August 29, 2023, Laird was released by the Buccaneers and re-signed to the practice squad.
+He signed a reserve/future contract on January 23, 2024, but was released on May 22.